-Baddoo delivers again for Tigers with winning hit vs Twins
+Woo hoo!
+Baddoo hits again, Tigers rookie tops Twins in 10th

+DETROIT (AP) — Akil Baddoo homered in each of his first two big league games — but his team lost both.

+So the Detroit outfielder took matters into his own hands with another memorable swing.

-DETROIT (AP) — Akil Baddoo added another big hit in this charmed start to his big league career, lining an RBI single in the bottom of the 10th inning to give the Detroit Tigers a 4-3 victory over the Minnesota Twins on Tuesday.
+Baddoo added another big hit in this charmed start to his career, lining an RBI single in the bottom of the 10th inning to give the Tigers a 4-3 victory over the Minnesota Twins on Tuesday.

+“That feeling right there is the best feeling.
+We won, so I want that feeling every time,” Baddoo said.
+“I’ll hit a single over a home run, so we can win, every day.”

-Baddoo made his debut Sunday and homered on the first pitch thrown to him.
+Baddoo made his debut Sunday against Cleveland and homered on the first pitch thrown to him.
 Then he hit a grand slam in a 15-6 loss to the Twins on Monday.
 The rookie entered Tuesday’s game as a pinch-runner, stayed in to the play the outfield and ended it with a hit to right off Hansel Robles (0-1).

-The 22-year-old Baddoo was taken by the Tigers from the Twins’ last December in the Rule 5 draft of players left off 40-man rosters.
-A second-round draft choice by Minnesota in 2016, Baddoo had never played above Class A until this year, and was a career .249 hitter in four minor league seasons — there were no games in the minors last year because of the coronavirus pandemic.
+The 22-year-old Baddoo was taken by the Tigers from the Twins last December in the Rule 5 draft of players left off 40-man rosters.
+Picked 74th in the draft by Minnesota in 2016, Baddoo had never played above Class A until this year, and was a career .249 hitter in four minor league seasons — there were no games in the minors last year because of the coronavirus pandemic.

+“He’s impressive,” Twins manager Rocco Baldelli said.
+“He’s been fun to watch — more fun if we weren’t playing him.”

 Nelson Cruz and Byron Buxton homered for the Twins, who rallied from a 3-1 deficit.